Snuggle up with some holiday cheer as OnMilwaukee shares stories of everything merry and bright in the spirit of the season.

 Each time you’re amazed, the next act hits the stage and takes everything up a notch.
 One of the acrobats does her act suspended above the stage only by her hair.

-Though the cast, with just 16 men and 10 women (from 14 countries), is considerably smaller than some Cirque show casts, that doesn’t mean there’s any less excitement on stage.
+Though the cast of 26 (from all over the world) is considerably smaller than some Cirque show casts, that doesn’t mean there’s any less excitement on stage.
+This year's cast is not identical to last year's.

 The high-energy “‘Twas...” – which is suitable for all ages – was conceived and directed by Cirque du Soleil Senior Artistic Director James Hadley, who has skillfully woven the eye-popping acrobatics into a charming holiday story.